Logmanager documentation

 Configuring a default gateway

-Default gateway is important for correct communication of the system in your network.
+A default gateway is important for correct communication of the system in your network, and is now necessary to be set up using the chapter Routes.

-Set a IP address of your default gateway which the Logmanager server has to use.
+Set an IP address of your default gateway, which the Logmanager server will use.

 Configuring the DNS